mzyy94/libambxlight/README.md

-libambxgl
+libambxlight
 =========

-Drivers and libraries for amBX Gaming Lights device on Linux
+Drivers and libraries for Cyborg amBX Gaming Lights device on Linux